Yourco Logo

 Protected Health Information (PHI)

-Medical conditions, treatment details, health insurance data
+Medical conditions, treatment details, and health insurance data

 Personal Identifiable Information (PII)

-Social Security numbers, financial accounts, biometric data
+Social Security numbers, financial accounts, and biometric data

 Compensation Data